-Kiwi Wealth, as the investment manager of the Kiwi Wealth Private Portfolio Service, Kiwi Wealth KiwiSaver Scheme and the Kiwi Wealth Super Scheme adheres to a set of internal policies to ensure that we act responsibly and fairly when investing customers’ money.
+Kiwi Wealth, as the investment manager of the Kiwi Wealth Private Portfolio Service, Kiwi Wealth KiwiSaver Scheme, Kiwi Wealth Managed Funds and the Kiwi Wealth Super Scheme adheres to a set of internal policies to ensure that we act responsibly and fairly when investing customers’ money.

 These policies cover: responsible investing, trade execution and allocation, related party transactions and conflicts of interest.